-- Empty ready-to-use containers - recent research has recommended that empty plastic PPP containers of ‘ready-to-Use’ products (for example trigger sprays and other products that do not require dilution) can be disposed of directly into your household recycling waste.
-Some labels may still contain instructions to dispose of it inthe normal household waste, but labels of suitable products changed as of31 December 2015, to instruct disposal of the empty container to recycling
+- Empty ready-to-use containers - Recycling of home garden pesticide containers - PS2808 research recommended that empty plastic PPP containers of 'ready-to-use' products (for example trigger sprays and other products that do not require dilution) can be disposed of directly into your household recycling waste.
+Some labels may still contain instructions to dispose of it in the normal household waste, but labels of suitable products changed as of 31 December 2015, to instruct disposal of the empty container to recycling

 - Always check the label for advice on disposal of the product or empty container

-- Ask your local Council for advice on disposal of unwanted plant protection productor empty containers.
-Details can be found at: Garden Chemicals Safe Disposal or Find a local hazardous waste disposal service or you can phone your council direct (usually the waste disposal section of your council which can be found in the phone book)
+- Ask your local Council for advice on disposal of unwanted PPPs or empty containers.
+Details can be found at: Garden Chemicals Safe Disposal or Find a local hazardous waste disposal serviceor you can phone your council direct (usually the waste disposal section of your council which can be found in the phone book or online)

 Please contact us using the details on our contact page.